10 Career Experts Share Today’s Most Common Career Challenges•

 “Today’s single biggest career challenge is figuring out what you really want to do.
 There are more choices than ever before, and there is more information to process.
 People have difficulty looking inside themselves for the answer to what they want to do.”

-– Younes Lattenist, Founder and CEO of Mintful
+– Younes Lattenist, McKinsey and Company

 7.)
 Finding a Purpose

 “We’ve been taught that finding a job we are passionate about is the key to success.
 The problem is that there just aren’t enough jobs out there for all millennials to find a position that is full of both internal and external rewards.
 Entry-level jobs can seem especially mindless and insignificant, which is why it’s vital for millennials to think about their medium and long-term goals instead of freaking out about not feeling a sense of purpose during the first years of their careers.
 Purpose comes with years of experience and investment towards goals and a healthy work/life balance.”